Best Treadmills for Serious Runners

 .
 Serious runners often want even higher top speeds.
 Options with up to 18 mph are featured in our picks.

 Compared with walkers, serious runners are especially advised to choose treadmills with high quality cushioning to protect their joints.
 Deck cushioning helps make treadmill training safer than outdoor training in terms of injury risk, plus it helps trainees endure for longer with less perceived effort.

 The most common type of cushioning is consistent throughout the length of the track.
 On good treadmills for runners these two variations on deck cushioning are also available:

 - Variable cushioning provides different levels of support beneath different zones of the track.
 The trainee gets a firmer surface for push-off and a softer surface for landing.

 - On/off cushioning is sometimes favored by runners training for outdoor competition.
 It gives the option of training on a surface with road-like impact absorption or with extra cushioning.

 Runners need high quality tread belts (running tracks) in terms of size and composition.
 Belt quality improves greatly as you move up the treadmill price scale.

-- The track size preferred by a typical serious runner is at least 20" wide and 60" long.
-The 20" x 60" dimensions are standard for health club treadmills, but sometimes runners want even more room to stretch out.
-Extra width is relatively easy to find; many high-end treadmills have 22" wide belts.
+- The track size preferred by a typical serious runner is at least 20 inches wide and 60 inches long.
+The 20-inch x 60-inch dimensions are standard for health club treadmills, but sometimes runners want even more room to stretch out.
+Extra width is relatively easy to find; many high-end treadmills have 22-inch wide belts.
 Finding treadmills with extra-long running surfaces isn't as easy.
-A small minority have tracks that are 62" long or longer.
+A small minority have tracks that are 62 inches long or longer.